 In 1952, the great Indian Yogi sage, Paramahansa Yogananda, left the world with his seminal and spectacular life story, Autobiography of a Yogi.
 George Harrison of the Beatles kept stacks of this book in his home to gift to his guests.
 Yogananda taught Kriya Yoga (meditation) throughout the West, promoted spiritual happiness, and founded the Self-Realization Fellowship in Los Angeles.

 When Yogananda’s guru Sri Yukteswar died, he returned (like Jesus), except he didn’t kick a big rock out of the way.
-He simply appeared and apologized to Yogananda for being a stern master.
+He simply appeared (according to Yogananda) and apologized for being a stern master.
 At one point, Yogananda (a Capricorn) described the process of whittling away at the ego like uprooting diseased teeth.
 Capricorn tends to be arrogant and cocky—that is, not humble.
 Sri Yukteswar, a rigid Taurus, ran a tight hermitage.
 Caroline Myss might say he played hardball.
 Yogananda thanked Sri Yukteswar for being a formidable teacher, but Sri Yukteswar explained that (from his perch in the astral realm), being hard on one another is regressive.

 Self-realization, after all, requires perspective.

 During the mystical encounter, Sri Yukteswar expounded upon the three planes of existence: (1) causal realm of ideas; (2) subtle, astral realm of thought and emotion; and, (3) physical realm of planets, stars and galaxies.
 Sri Yukteswar likened the quantifiable universe to a basket, and the astral universe to the hot air balloon above.
 The astral universe, he said, hundreds of times larger.
-Something tells me Sri Yukteswar Giri had a fine sense of humor.
+Something tells me Sri Yukteswar Giri had a fine sense of humour.

 Of Yogananda’s written works, I’ve only read Autobiography of a Yogi.
 He didn’t record in this particular book, though, any conversation about what the hot air balloon floats around in.
 I’m guessing the causal realm of ideas?
-The Pleiadians do discuss twelve spinning universes, so I wonder if there are neighboring balloons…
+The Pleiadians do discuss twelve spinning universes, so I wonder if there are neighbouring balloons…

 At the very least, I’m a journalist synthesizing and presenting information.
 The more I learn, the less I realize I know.
 With electrons in mind, there must be union between what Deepak Chopra calls local and nonlocal experiences.
 Aldous Huxley wrote a book called The Doors of Perception, inspired by a phrase in William Blake’s poem, “The Marriage of Heaven and Hell.”
 Jim Morrison borrowed “The Doors.”